cfpb/sbl-project/LOCAL_DEV_COMPOSE.md

   ```
   - in [docker-compose.yml](./docker-compose.yml), `PostgreSQL` service is named `pg`, and `Keycloak` is named `keycloak`
   - the `-d` flag in the command is to run the containers in detached mode, so your development terminal is not inundated with logs
+  - the `--remove-orphans` flag removes containers not defined in the compose file.
+Good way to clean up dangling containers.
+  - the `--build` flag ensures the latest image is built for the supporting repos and not using Docker cached images
 - To stop the containers, simply issue the command
   ```bash
   docker compose stop